zz9980/Midterm/README.md

 __MIDTERM EXAMS (M0, M1, M2, M3)__

 **M0:**  Prepare for M1
-Practice exercise X5 - bouncing balls on pool table.
+Practice exercise X5 (and Project 2) - bouncing balls on pool table.

 **M1:**  In-class 10/21
 Starting from scratch; with new specifications, restrictions, and coding requirements.